-If you experience symptoms year-round and your antihistamine isn’t cutting it, you may want to look into this highly effective treatment.
+If you have symptoms year-round and an antihistamine isn’t enough, consider this powerful treatment.

 Who should get allergy shots?

 Allergies can be treated in three ways.
-You can either avoid whatever makes you miserable, take antihistamines, or, if you don’t mind needles, try allergy shots.
+You can either avoid whatever makes you miserable, take antihistamine medication, or, if you don’t mind needles, try allergen immunotherapy.
 “The way that I treat my patients is that we always try medicine and avoidance first,” Hagaman said.
 “Then we reserve shots for the patients who don’t respond to medicine and avoidance or for those folks who don’t want to take much medicine — either because of side effects or inconvenience.”

 Do allergy shots really work?